dcsdfw/teamtracker/README.md

 # Time Tracker App

-A React-based time tracking application for cleaning teams with Firebase backend.
+A React-based time tracking application for cleaning teams with Firebase backend and modern UI design.

 ## 🚀 Features